dellytools/delly/README.md

 -------------

 DELLY just needs one bam file for every sample and the reference genome to identify split-reads.
 The output is in [vcf](http://vcftools.sourceforge.net/) format.
-The SV type can be DEL, DUP, INV or JMP for deletions, tandem duplications, inversions and translocations, respectively.
+The SV type can be DEL, DUP, INV or TRA for deletions, tandem duplications, inversions and translocations, respectively.

 `./src/delly -t DEL -o del.vcf -g <ref.fa> <sample1.sort.bam> ... <sampleN.sort.bam>`